mandipadk/tvas/README.md

 Steps:
 1. do pip install -r requirements.txt
-2. add your secrets to secrets.env
+2. copy the text in envtemplate.txt and make a .env file, and add your secrets there
 3. do python main.py
 4. if you're running the script for the first time, it will prompt you to give your phone number. add your telegram account phone number in international format.
 5. login and VOILÀ